attole/resume/README.md

 # install dependencies
 npm install

-# edit json file or create new one
+# edit json file

+# or create a new one:
 npx resumed init ./src/base/resume.json

-# any images on should be located under ./host/images and referenced by:
+# any images on should be located under ./docs/images and referenced by:
-# - ../../host/images/ for local/non-hosted HTML
+# - ../../docs/images/ for local/non-hosted HTML
 # - images/ for hosted HTML

 # validate on big changes